 • Purpose: Customize your browser’s new tab page, organize tasks, and access multiple search engines.

-• Benefits: Stay organized and search efficiently across various platforms.
+• Benefits: Stay organized with customizable dashboards and quick search access

 24. Feedly